JosePedroDias/dwarf-media-server/README.md

-# KISS VIDEO UPLOAD/SERVE/PROCESS
+# dwarf-media-server

+## what is this about?

+exploring a joint approach for serving and handling media on both server-side and client-side.

+offering a plugin interface on both sides and a simple JSON structure so plugins can build on each other.

+the player itself can be served depending on the resulting data for the media resource.

+## requirements

+* recent enough node.js
+* avconv

+## setup

+    npm install
+    node serve.js

+## plugin logic

-exploring an asynchronous plugin logic for both server and client-side
+plugins are asynchronous on both server and client-side

 server-side plugins can do processing only (**process** method)